-With the stone horizontal to you, hold the knife in your dominant hand (blade away) and place it on the stone at either 15-degrees (Santoku or Nakiri) or 20-degrees (chef or paring).
+With the stone horizontal to you, hold the knife in your dominant hand (blade away) and place it on the stone at either 12.5-degrees.
 Place your other hand's fingers on top of the knife's blade.
 Apply a light, even pressure and move the knife down and across the stone, making a semi-circular motion.
 Repeat the motion 10 to 15 times until you feel a small fold of steel forming at the edge of the blade.
 Flip the knife so the opposite side is against the stone and repeat.

 To refine and smooth the blade, repeat step 3 on a stone with a finer grit.
 If you're satisfied with the blade, simply wipe clean and continue normal use.

 When you decide to purchase a nice set of kitchen knives, you should also be prepared to invest a little bit of time in taking care of them.
 With the proper use and care, a high-quality

 set of kitchen knives

 can last a lifetime (unless you live forever because then you might have to replace them at some point).

 When using knives, always cut, chop, mince, or slice on an appropriate surface.
 Hard surfaces like countertops or stone cutting boards can damage your knives.
 Instead, choose a sturdy wooden cutting board or